-Remember: Fill out this form each time you take your CROWNLINE out.
+Remember: Make copies of this form and complete it each time you take your CROWNLINE out.

 Fuel Consumption Log

 This log is a convenient way to record information on engine hours, fuel consumption, miles traveled, as well as RPM, average MPH, and GPH(gallons per hour).
 This information is useful for scheduling maintenance and early detection of possible engine trouble.